secretGeek/til/mercurial/rebase.md

 ![revnum](revnum.png)

-So you're command might be more like:
+So your command might be more like:

 	$myEarliestCommit = 100
 	$otherPeoplesLastCommit = 115